 Everybody experiences periods of sadness from time to time.
 It’s usually in response to a stressful or painful event.
 Feeling sad does not mean you have depression, however.
 They are not the same thing.

-“Normal situational depression is a natural emotional reaction to painful circumstances or a loss, such as the death of a loved one, loss of a job or a divorce,” says Kathleen Torres, MD, an internal medicine specialist at Scripps Coastal Medical Center, Oceanside.
-She says it is natural in such circumstances to feel sad, irritable, anxious, and experience a depressed mood for a while as a normal part of experiencing life events.
-But clinical depression is different.
+“Sadness is a natural emotional reaction to painful circumstances or a loss, such as the death of a loved one, loss of a job or a divorce,” says Arta Shirkhodai, MD, an internal medicine physician at Scripps Coastal Medical Center Vista.

-    - Changes in sleep (sleeping far more or less than usual)
+- Changes in sleep, sleeping too much or less than usual

-    - Changes in appetite and/or weight (eating far more or less than usual; weight loss or gain)
+- Changes in appetite, eating too much or less than usual, weight loss or gain

 - Feelings of inadequacy or guilt